The short essay task for the forthcoming application procedure is now uploaded! Click here for more information.

 As the focus of the M.A.
 NTS programme is on anglophone literatures and cultures and on varieties of English, students will mainly be based in the English Department.
 Our staff possess a broad range of specialisations, ranging from Shakespeare to Bollywood and from Adam Smith to Zadie Smith.
+Linguistic research foci range from sociolinguistics, corpus linguistics to phonetics and pragmatics.
+Current research projects include Mobile outer circle speakers’ attitudes towards different varieties of English, Standardisation processes in Nigerian English, The Language of English Pop and Rock Music, Translocality in the anglophone Caribbean, or the global spread of Jamaican Creole.
 This variety is reflected in our teaching and in the wide range of topics available for students' own research choices.
 Our MA NTS students form a friendly and lively community that is characteristically shaped by the diversity of students' cultural backgrounds.
 The high proportion of international applications we receive every year from outside Europe reflects this diversity.
 Inclusiveness and pluralism are at the heart of this MA programme which is why we especially like to welcome international students to Münster.

 Interdisciplinary components can be chosen from a number of related fields and departments, such as other literatures and languages, history, or social anthropology.
 Beyond our established partnerships, our students have also taken classes in fields like sociology and political science.